School of Medicine

 Current Research and Scholarly Interests The goal of research in the Shatz Laboratory is to discover how brain circuits are tuned up by experience during critical periods of development both before and after birth by elucidating cellular and molecular mechanisms that transform early fetal and neonatal brain circuits into mature connections.
 To discover mechanistic underpinnings of circuit tuning, the lab has conducted functional screens for genes regulated by neural activity and studied their function for vision, learning and memory.

-Professor of Electrical Engineering and, by courtesy, of Neurobiology
+Professor of Electrical Engineering and, by courtesy, of Neurobiology and of Bioengineering

 Professor of Neurobiology, Emeritus